RequirementEngineering/ch-re-169840HectorSanchez/Artifacts/Tienda_de_Mascotas.md

 # Class Diagrams

-# Elicitation
+# Elicitation;
+ There was an Elicitation process with Valeria Perez:
+ Valeria: The first thing they do, will be bring your dog or cat to the Petstore.
+Inside the Petstore you go to left side of the entrance, there you will see a cashier.
+In the cashier, they will register your dog, and ask what will you like to do.
+It can be a normal check-up, or a Check-Up with bath included.
+(She said that the reason they dont give a Bath only is because they need to confirm that the dog or cat is in healthy conditions.
+If it isn't they will first try to eliminate the "disease").

- There was an Elicitation process with Valeria Perez, the process in which a Petshop does a check-up, is by: A physical examination.
+ The process in which a Petshop does a check-up, is by: A physical examination:
  1. Check Weight, Body Temperature
  2. Ask questions about the pet, these questions are: Diet, Exercise, Secretion, livehood.
  3. Check Hair, Skin, Eyes, Ears